 If you are an admitted or current student and would like to apply for Yellow Ribbon Program benefits for the 2014-2015 academic year, you must complete an online application no later than July 1, 2014.
-The online application will be available at the end of April.
+Please click here for the application.

 First-year students who meet these requirements will receive an equivalent level of student support in their second year through a combination of scholarship and one or more paid service positions.
 These positions provide relevant professional work experience for your resume and/or CV.
 They include instructional and non-instructional positions.
 These per-hour positions are paid through University Payroll and are subject to appropriate city, state and/or federal withholding.